Pokemon-Fan-Games/PokemonEssentialsGameUpdater/README_en.md

 ## Language support

 Currently those languages listed below are supported.
 Translation to other languages may be done in the future, but is not currently planned.
+To allow script translation, don't forget to extract the `locales` file to your game directory.

 | Language             | Included in the executable? | Included in scripts? |
 | -------------------- | --------------------------- | -------------------- |